Ornithoprion: Postcranial skeleton

-Either five or six pairs of gill arches were present.
-The left and right scapulocoradoids (pectoral girdles) of Ornithoprion were unfused and had a forward-angled scapular portion, as well as an unpaired cartilaginous structure which Zangerl tentatively identified as sternal cartilage running beneath their coracoidal portions.
-A similar intercoracoidal cartilage has also been identified in living broadnose sevengill sharks, as well as the extinct iniopterygians and chimaeriform Ischyodus.
-The function of this structure in Ornithoprion is unknown, and it may have been homologous with similar, paired cartilage structures known in other eugeneodonts.
-While the pectoral fins of Ornithoprion are not known, paleontologist Svend Erik Bendix-Almgreen suggested that they were likely greatly fused and different in morphology than those of other eugeneodonts, based on the shape of the animal's pectoral girdle.
+Either five or six pairs of gill arches were present in Ornithoprion, and positioned behind the arches were the scapulocoracoids (pectoral girdles).
+The paired left and right scapulocoracoids were unfused and had forward-angled scapular portions, as well as an unpaired cartilaginous structure which has been tentatively identified as sternal cartilage running beneath their coracoidal portions.
+A similar intercoracoidal cartilage has also been identified in living broadnose sevengill sharks, as well as the extinct iniopterygians and the chimaeriform Ischyodus.
+The function of this structure in Ornithoprion is unknown, and it may have been homologous with similar, albeit paired cartilage structures known in other eugeneodonts.
+While the pectoral fins of Ornithoprion are not known, Bendix-Almgreen suggested that they were likely anatomically unique based on the shape of the animal's pectoral girdle.
 There is no indication that the fins supported defensive fin spines.

 The vertebral centra of Ornithoprion are not preserved and were uncalcified in life, although a series of cartilaginous structures are present along the path of the vertebral column.
-Zangerl suggested that these elements, which he described as large and leaf-shaped, represented the neural arches of the animal's vertebrae, and he further proposes that their shape may have been an adaptation associated with the unique morphology of the animal's skull.
-The spinal cord of Ornithoprion was sheathed by a soft, flexible notochord in life.
+Zangerl suggested that these elements, which he described as large and leaf-shaped, represented the neural arches of the animal's vertebrae, and he further proposed that their shape may have been an adaptation associated with the unique morphology of the animal's skull.
+The spinal cord of Ornithoprion was sheathed by a flexible notochord.

 Dermal denticles

-The known body of Ornithoprion was completely covered in tiny, tooth-like dermal denticles with rounded crowns.
+The known portion of Ornithoprion's body was completely covered in tiny, tooth-like dermal denticles with rounded crowns.
 These possessed a pulp cavity, were predominantly made up of orthodentin, and grew from proportionally large, flattened bases.
 Many of these denticles formed fused, compound structures termed polyodontode scales, which shared a single mushroom-shaped base with upwards of seven crowns emerging from it.
 Similar polyodontode scales occurred in the related Sarcoprion, and potentially also in Helicoprion.
 However, the bases of the denticles in Ornithoprion may have uniquely been composed of bone, rather than a form of dentin like in other cartilaginous fish.
 Extremely small denticles were also present in the mouth and throat of Ornithoprion, which also had crowns composed of orthodentin and bases of bone.

 In his 1966 description, Zangerl speculates that the reinforcing bony rods present on the snout and mandibular rostrum were formed by the compounding and fusion of polyodontode scales.
 He likens this phenomenon to that proposed by Oscar Hertwig as an explanation for the origin of vertebrate dermal armor, although Zangerl acknowledges that this adaptation evolved independently in Ornithoprion.